googleNewIconwhatsapp iconTwitterIconinstagramIcon

 PLAB 2 16 - 18 stations 3 hours Practical & communication skills

-PLAB Exam Eligibility & Requirements
+PLAB Exam Eligibility

 The PLAB exam is considered a challenging exam, as it assesses all the skills and learning that must be equivalent to the UK Foundation year.
-To pass this exam, candidates must understand all the PLAB exam eligibility criteria and requirements to ensure sufficient preparation time for these two-part exams.
+To pass this exam, candidates must understand all the PLAB exam eligibility criteria to ensure sufficient preparation time for these two-part exams.
 Here is the eligibility set by the GMC for the PLAB exam.

 1. Must have PMQ (Primary Medical Qualification)